Reference/SDK

 Dataset Objects

-class Dataset(ObjectFetcher)
+class Dataset(ObjectFetcher[DatasetEvent])

 A dataset is a collection of records, such as model inputs and outputs, which represent data you can use to evaluate and fine-tune models.
 You can log production data to datasets, curate them with interesting examples, edit/delete records, and run evaluations against them.